waldophotos/node-fetcher/README.md

 ## Documentation

-Fetcher is wraps around the [node-kafka](https://github.com/waldophotos/waldo-node-kafka), [kafka-to-sqs][] and [sqs](https://github.com/waldophotos/node-sqs) Waldo NPM libraries and provides a uniform and robust interface to consume and produce messages on Kafka.
+Fetcher wraps around the [node-kafka](https://github.com/waldophotos/waldo-node-kafka), [kafka-to-sqs][] and [sqs](https://github.com/waldophotos/node-sqs) Waldo NPM libraries to provide a uniform and robust interface to consume and produce messages on Kafka.

 The Fetcher can operate in multiple scenarios, when consuming it may consume directly from a Kafka topic or through a Kafka-to-SQS bridge if your operation is I/O or CPU intensive.
 On the output, you may produce a Kafka message and even choose to produce Kafka error messages in case your operation fails.